odybour/modern-neovim/README.md

 ## Structure - Plugins

-Configure `lazy.nvim` to manage all plugins under the `lua/plugins` folder.
+Configur e`lazy.nvim` to manage all plugins under the `lua/plugins` folder. rt DISPLAY=:1

 `lazy.nvim` makes it very easy and flexible to configure plugins.
 For our configuration: